fisheryv/lobe-chat/docs/Deployment/Deploy-with-Azure-OpenAI.md

 ## Usage Limitations

-Considering development costs ([#178][rfc]), the current version of LobeChat does not fully conform to Azure OpenAI's implementation model.
+Considering development costs ([#178][rfc]), the current version of PlanChat does not fully conform to Azure OpenAI's implementation model.
 Instead, it adopts a solution based on `openai` that is compatible with Azure OpenAI.
 This brings about the following limitations:

 - You can only choose one between OpenAI and Azure OpenAI.
 Once you enable Azure OpenAI, you will not be able to use OpenAI as the model service provider.
-- LobeChat requires deployment names to be the same as the model names in order to function properly.
-For example, the deployment name for the `gpt-35-turbo` model must be `gpt-35-turbo`, otherwise LobeChat will not be able to match the model correctly.
+- PlanChat requires deployment names to be the same as the model names in order to function properly.
+For example, the deployment name for the `gpt-35-turbo` model must be `gpt-35-turbo`, otherwise PlanChat will not be able to match the model correctly.
   ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/267082091-d89d53d3-1c8c-40ca-ba15-0a9af2a79264.png)
 - Due to the complexity of integrating the Azure OpenAI SDK, it is currently impossible to query the model list of configured resources.